MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     If you open up 'Files/RecentlyPlayed.txt,' you should see the new song added to the list.

+> [!NOTE]
+> If the terminal displays warnings for null values, you may ignore them as they will not affect the result.

 ### Task 2: Provide personalized song recommendations

 In this task, you create a prompt that provides personalized song recommendations to the user based on their recently played songs.
 The prompt combines the native functions to generate a song recommendation.
 You also create a function from the prompt to make it reusable.